n42k/OpenRCT2/reports/report1.md

 * Work getting tracked over time (such as progress, time cost, etc);
 * Guiding the work in order to know exactly what to do next.

-In the end, having a good software development process is essential to manage a project of such a size well, allowing the members of teams of a larger size to collaborate better, especially in the open-source world, where a low barrier to entry is especially important.
+In the end, having a good software development process is essential to manage a project of such a size well, allowing the members of teams of a larger size to collaborate better, especially in the open-source world, where a low barrier to entry is especially important to obtain more contributors.

 ## Contributions
 All 4 group members have contributed evenly to the report: